bazelbuild/bazel/site/en/docs/persistent-workers.md

 ```

 The worker receives this on `stdin` in JSON format (because
-`requires-worker-protocol` is set to JSON, and
+`requires-worker-protocol` is set to JSON).
+Each WorkRequest json blob
-`--experimental_worker_allow_json_protocol` is passed to the build to enable
+is separated by a newline.
+The worker then performs the action, and
-this option).
-The worker then performs the action, and sends a JSON-formatted
+sends a JSON-formatted `WorkResponse` to Bazel on its stdout.
+Bazel then
-`WorkResponse` to Bazel on its stdout.
-Bazel then parses this response and
+parses this response and manually converts it to a `WorkResponse` proto.
-manually converts it to a `WorkResponse` proto.
-To communicate
+To communicate with the associated worker using binary-encoded protobuf
-with the associated worker using binary-encoded protobuf instead of JSON,
+instead of JSON, `requires-worker-protocol` would be set to `proto` or
-`requires-worker-protocol` would be set to `proto`, like this:
+omitted, like this:

 ```
   execution_requirements = {